tweag/chainsail/docs/deployment_kubernetes.md

       name: <cluster-name>
     current-context: <cluster-name>
     ```
   This `kubeconfig.yaml` file provides the credentials for the scheduler to launch jobs onto the kubernetes cluster.
 It needs to be mounted into both the `scheduler` and the `celery-worker` containers.
-Make sure this is correctly specified in the `docker-compose.yaml` file :
+Make sure this is correctly specified in the `docker-compose.yaml` file:
   ```yaml
   # Example
   scheduler: